What is the strongest foundation for a house?

 Importance of shuttering

 - Concrete is poured into premade shuttering walls that contain the concrete and give it the shape of a rectangle.
-This prevents concrete from being poured into the non uniform trench that can lead to structural problems
+This prevents concrete from being poured into the non-uniform trench which can lead to structural problems

 The foundation is then reinforced with steel bars and wires aka sarya or iron threads.
 This is exactly what the proverb says reinforced concrete with steel bars.
 Reinforcing the concrete used will aid in its weight-bearing ability and will give immense support and flexibility to the concrete columns aka plinths.
 This aids in earthquake-proofing of a brick and mortar house.
 Many people try to use low-quality steel rods which are either too thin or are made of cast iron.